pedrokkrause/Nerdle-Equations/README.md

 # All Nerdle Equations and a Solver
-All the possible equations for the Nerdle game and a solver.
+All the possible equations for the Nerdle game (includes Mini, Classic and Maxi) and a solver.

 - The 'Raw' files contains all the equations that Python evaluates as True, which spans almost all possible equations that can be inserted in the Nerdle game, with the exception of numbers that contain leading zeroes.
 - The 'Restricted' files are a filtered version of their respective raws accounting for the fact that nerdle's answers only contain numbers after the = symbol, that there are no lone zeroes, and that there aren't sequences of operations, such as '+-' or '*+'.
 These are probably the most important, as they reflect the most probable answers to the puzzles.